 I cut a strip from a cheap sheet of red felt (pick a color that coordinates with your ears) to glue onto the inside of my ears.
 I thought about skipping this step, but I wanted to hide all the rough edges of the fabric.
 Plus the felt helped the headband stay in place a bit better.

-Using a tape measure or string (or, if you don’t have either of those handy, just tuck the fabric itself along the band) to measure how long you’ll need.
+Cut a strip the length of your headband measurement from Step 3.
 For mine, I had to go corner to corner across the felt sheet diagonally.
 Your strip should be slightly narrower than the width of your headband.

 Fold the strip in half to find the center and put a dab of hot glue in the middle of the inside of your headband.
 Press them together.
 Once the glue is secure, work your way down one side, adding the hot glue and inch at a time, until you reach the end.
 Then repeat the process for the other side.